 Always with your smartphone

-An extension of our hand for several years now, the smartphone has quickly become an indispensable accessory in our daily lives.
-It was therefore only natural that we also saw it appear in our sporting activities.
+An extension of our hand for the past few years, the smartphone has quickly become an indispensable accessory in our daily lives.
+It was therefore only natural that we also saw it make its way into our sporting activities.

 • 1.
 Safety

 As we say, "Better safe than sorry!"
-When you go for a run, it's best to be prepared.
+When you head out for a run, it's best to be prepared.
 Hurting your knee or spraining your ankle can happen very quickly.
-Fortunately, with a smartphone within reach, nothing is easier than calling a loved one or emergency services — even if we obviously hope that never happens.
+Fortunately, with a smartphone within reach, nothing is easier than calling a loved one or the emergency services — even if we obviously hope you never need to.

-And besides, it's always handy to have a phone when you're completely lost in the middle of a forest in pitch darkness, isn't it?
+And besides, it's always handy to have a phone when you're completely lost in the middle of a forest in total darkness, right?

 • 2.
 Track your performance and health stats

-Having your smartphone with you during a running session is not only useful for your safety.
+Having your smartphone with you on your run isn't just useful for your safety.
 Whether you're a beginner or a seasoned marathon runner and running enthusiast, you love tracking your performance!
-With your phone by your side and the dozens of specialized apps available, checking your performance or health stats has become child's play.
-Enjoy your progress charts and all those statistics you only half understand.
+With your phone close at hand and the dozens of specialized apps available, checking your performance or health stats has become child's play.
+Bring on the progress charts and other statistics you only half understand.

 • 3.
 Listen to your favorite music

-Seriously, what could be more enjoyable than listening to your favorite playlist during your weekend ride?
-An upbeat, punchy track that gives you a huge dose of motivation and energy, pushing you to give your best.
-Music can actually be a great way to find that motivation.
-It's well known — several scientific studies have proven that music has a positive impact on athletic performance.
-It reduces feelings of discomfort and fatigue that come with physical activity, increases tolerance to effort, and aids concentration.
-That said, choose your music wisely — "Ne me quitte pas" by Jacques Brel probably isn't the most suitable for the occasion.
+Seriously, what could be more enjoyable than listening to your favorite playlist during your weekend run?
+An upbeat, punchy track that gives you a massive dose of motivation and energy and pushes you to give your best.
+Besides, music can be a great way to find motivation.
+It's well known — several scientific studies have proven that music has a positive impact on sports performance.
+It reduces feelings of discomfort and fatigue that come from physical activity, it increases tolerance to effort and helps with concentration.
+That said, choose your music wisely — not sure that "Ne me quitte pas" by Jacques Brel is the most fitting for the occasion.

-And here's a little tip from the Shapeheart team: there are even playlists designed to match your exact running pace on streaming platforms like Spotify and Deezer.
+And, a little tip from the Shapeheart team: there are even playlists designed for running at exactly your pace on streaming platforms like Spotify and Deezer.

-We've all experienced it at least once — that really annoying moment when you want to capture a beautiful landscape or a funny event to share with family or friends, but your phone isn't on you!
-And it's exactly in those moments that you realize carrying your smartphone on a run isn't so pointless after all.
+We've all been there at least once — that really annoying moment when you want to capture a beautiful landscape or a funny little incident to share with family or friends, but your phone isn't on you!
+And it's exactly in those moments that you realize carrying your smartphone on your run isn't so pointless after all.

-And why not share your best photos from your solo or group running outings with @Shapeheart_ on Instagram?
+And speaking of which, why not share your best photos from your solo or group running sessions with us using @Shapeheart_ on Instagram?

 • 5.
-Never miss professional or family calls
+Never miss a professional or family call

-And finally the most important thing for last: what do you do after a full day of work when responsibilities are still there?
-How do you respond to your boss, your clients, your family if the calls are important and cannot be postponed?
+And finally, saving the most important for last — what do you do after a full day of work when responsibilities are still there?
+How do you respond to your boss, your clients, your family if the calls are important and can't be postponed?

 1 of 5